5 Key Takeaways from the 2024 Maternal and Infant Mortality Report

 Young latina sdoh screening in hospital clinic healthcare

-To truly improve patient and community health, we must address non-medical needs that arise due to social determinants of health (SDoH), such as inequitable access to housing, transportation, and food that make it harder for people to stay healthy.
-That’s where SDoH screening comes in.
-SDoH screening is a questionnaire given to patients in a healthcare setting to help providers identify social needs.
+To truly improve patient and community health, we must address the non-medical drivers of health, such as access to housing, transportation, and food that can make it harder for people to stay healthy.
+That’s where screening for the non-medical drivers of health comes in.
+Screening for the non-medical drivers of health is a questionnaire given to patients in a healthcare setting to help providers identify their needs.
 These include issues like financial hardship, housing, and food.
 Patients can then be referred to helpful community resources.
 You can use the new Salud America!
-Action Pack, “How to Advocate for SDoH Screening in Healthcare,” to launch SDoH screening in your clinic, hospital, or healthcare system!
-The action pack, created by Dr. Amelie G. Ramirez at UT Health San ...
+Action Pack, “How to Start Screening for the Non-Medical Drivers of Health,” to launch screening in your clinic, hospital, or healthcare system!
+The action pack, created by Dr. Amelie G. Ramirez ...

 Read More